keshavdewan/8-Weeks-SQL-Challenge/Case Study 3 - Foodie-Fi/Foodie-Fi.md

 ### A. Customer Journey
 Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.

-Approach - Randomly selected 8 customers from the subscription table, they could be seen in the table image itself
+_Approach taken_ - Randomly selected 8 customers from the subscription table, they could be seen in the table image itself
 ````sql
 SELECT 	s.customer_id,
 		s.plan_id,